wp-plugins/mathematica-toolbox/README.txt

 * Retrieve and display raw data from a Wolfram Cloud API.
 * Display a link to the documentation of a Wolfram Language function.

-There exists [an official plugin](https://wordpress.org/plugins/wolfram-cdf-plugin/) from Wolfram Research to embed CDFs.
-However, that plugin [does not work](http://mathematica.stackexchange.com/q/66311/731) since WordPress 4.0.1.
-The shortcode in this plugin takes exactly the same arguments, so you can read the instructions on the old plugin's page to understand how to use this feature.
-There is also a button beneath the editor that will insert a template that you can simply fill out.
-You can upload the CDF and its backup image (which you get if you use the CDF export wizard) via the media uploader.
+The [official plugin](https://wordpress.org/plugins/wolfram-cdf-plugin/) from Wolfram Research that embeds CDFs [does not work](http://mathematica.stackexchange.com/q/66311/731) since WordPress 4.0.1.
+The shortcode in this plugin takes exactly the same arguments, so the instructions for that plugin are still valid.
+There is a button beneath the text editor in the post admin area that inserts a template that is straightforward to fill out.
+You can upload the CDF and its backup image, which you get if you use the CDF export wizard in Mathematica, via the media uploader.
 Remember to take note of the dimension that the export wizard tells you that the CDF has, because you will need it later.

-When you create an "instant API" in the Wolfram Cloud using `CloudDeploy` and `APIFunction` you will get back a URL. `[WolframCloudAPI id=""]` accepts the ID part of that URL as a parameter and will output the API's return value.
+When you create an "instant API" in the Wolfram Cloud using `CloudDeploy` and `APIFunction` Mathematica gives you a URL. `[WolframCloudAPI id=""]` accepts the ID part of that URL as a parameter and will output the API's return value.
 Any other parameters will be passed on to the API.
 By default `[WolframCloudAPI]` assumes that the return value of the API is an image.
 If it is data you should add `image="false"` as a parameter.

-`[wldoc]function[/wldoc]` generates a link to the online documentation page of `function`.
+The shortcode `[wldoc]function[/wldoc]` generates a link to the online documentation page of `function`.

 **Retrieve posts from Mathematica.StackExchange.com**